paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 24. Delete any existing `updates` folder from your SD card root that may be leftover from a previous downgrade or update
 25. Copy the `updates` folder from the 2.1.0 firmware zip to the root of your SD card
 27. Reinsert your SD card into your 3DS then press Start and reboot into emuNAND
-28. Open sysUpdater **on emuNAND**
+28. Open PlaiSysUpdater **on emuNAND**
-29. Press Y to downgrade emuNAND to 2.1.0
+29. Press X to downgrade emuNAND to 2.1.0
 30. If you encounter an error at any point during the downgrade, restore your emuNAND backup from `emuNAND_formatted.bin` using OTPHelper through the Homebrew Menu on SysNAND.
 Afterwards, you can retry the downgrade on EmuNAND, restoring from backup whenever it fails until it goes through successfully. *This downgrade process can take many many tries in some situations, just keep trying until it works*
 *If, after many tries, you still repeatedly fail, you can try following the instructions [here](https://github.com/Plailect/Guide/wiki/2.1.0-Downgrade-(Repeated-Failure))*
 31. **EmuNAND will be bricked by the downgrade on New 3DS (not on Old 3DS), but you will no longer be able to get into it on either since no current CFW can boot a 2.1.0 EmuNAND (a black screen when you try to load EmuNAND is normal)**